Biomedical research facility

 Our facility provides inherent enabling activity for our world-leading biosciences and health research that extends all the way from studying molecules to performing clinical trials of new medicines in humans.

-Contact us about our commercial services
+Contact us about utilising our facility and services currently available

 Inside the facility